 Dr. Eugenia Duodu holds a PhD in Chemistry from the University of Toronto and is the Chief Executive Officer of Visions of Science Network for Learning – a charitable organization that runs educational programs that focuses on science, technology, engineering and mathematics (STEM) for youth from low-income and marginalized communities.
 Eugenia is passionate about seeing her love for community, science and youth come together in her work with Vision of Science.
 She also helps lead the youth and young adult ministry at her church.

-Vera is on staff with Inter Varsity Christian Fellowship and works as a campus minister with the high school team in Etobicoke.
-After graduating from Queen’s University with a BA in English and B.Ed she moved to Toronto in 2013 to help reestablish the high school ministry in the west end of the city.
+Vera is on staff with Inter Varsity Christian Fellowship and works at University of Toronto – St. George campus.
+After graduating from Queen’s University with a BA in English and B.Ed she moved to Toronto in 2013 to help reestablish the high school ministry in the west end of the city before moving to her current role in 2018.
 She is passionate about planting, forming communities around scripture, and seeing youth and young adults become followers of Jesus.
 She has been a part of the Transition 101 team since 2016 and loves walking with students as they make the move from high school to post secondary.